David Avocado Wolfe: Cancer

 Wolfe supports the unfounded claims that cancer research and modern cancer treatments are "largely a fraud".
 Wolfe's various websites and online stores sell alternative products he claims treat or prevents cancer.
 Wolfe advocates that people with cancer treat it with dietary supplements and according to science writer Kavin Senapathy, he "demonizes life-saving vaccines and cancer treatments".

-Raw foodism & detoxification
+Raw foodism and detoxification

 Wolfe promotes a diet based on unprocessed foods, stating that this has a "detoxification" effect.
 Detoxification has been found to be unscientific and lacking in evidence.

 The British Dietetic Association has described raw foodism as a fad diet.
 Claims held by raw food proponents are pseudoscientific.

 COVID-19

 Wolfe is a frequent COVID-19 conspiracy theorist and anti-mask activist.
 He has spoken at anti-mask rallies and has repeatedly claimed without evidence that COVID-19 was artificially created.

 Wolfe advertises on Facebook his colloidal silver products, despite the National Institutes of Health's warning that they are "not safe or effective for treating any disease or condition".
 He called his brand his "#1 recommendation under the current crisis."
 Medical professionals describe these sorts of treatments as a potentially harmful false cure.